Shopify/go-lua/doc/presentations/golangmtl-march-2016/presentation.md

 ^ go-lua works well for our use case.
 It has known bugs, but our workarounds actually led to cleaner code, so ... yay bugs?
 We'd like to move up to Lua 5.3, add missing library functions and improve performance, but none of those things is a priority for us & we haven't felt any pain from them.

-^ `goluago` is a set of packages exposing useful Go API functionality.
-For example, we use Go regular expressions instead of Lua patterns in `genghis`.
-Some of this is much more useful than Lua API functions, for example `time.now` has nanosecond resolution.